jimm98y/SharpRealTimeStreaming/README.md

 ## Pcap RTSP Server
 PoC of re-playing RTSP from a Wireshark PcapNg file.

-## Remarks
-Still work in progress, APIs are subject to change.

 ## Credits
 Most of the work has been done by SharpRTSP (https://github.com/ngraziano/SharpRTSP), this is just a convenience wrapper around it.